Skip to main content

 Health and readiness probes

-The chart configures liveness and readiness probes automatically using the /health endpoint on port 3000.
+The chart configures liveness and readiness probes automatically:

 Replicas and scaling